Overview

 Key sectorsAgriculture, construction, domestic work, street vending, small manufacturing

-e-Shram PortalNational database of unorganised workers; over 30 crore registrations
+e-Shram PortalNational database of unorganised workers; 31.38 crore registrations (December 2025)

 Mains Point: The dominance of informal employment means that the demographic dividend cannot be fully realised without formalisation of the economy.
 GST, digital payments (UPI), labour code reforms, and e-Shram registration are steps towards gradual formalisation.